vinifmor/bauh/README.md

 ### Manual installation:
-If you prefer a manual and isolated installation, type the following commands within the cloned project folder:
+If you prefer a manual and isolated installation:

+If you cloned this project, type the following commands within its folder:

 ```
-python3 -m venv env
+python3 -m venv env ( creates a virtualenv in a folder called **env** )
-env/bin/pip install .
+env/bin/pip install . ( install the application code inside the **env** )
-env/bin/bauh
+env/bin/bauh  ( launch the application )
 ```

+If you want do not want to clone / download this repository, go your Home folder and execute the commands above, but replace the second by ```env/bin/pip install bauh```.

 ### Autostart
 In order to autostart the application, use your Desktop Environment settings to register it as a startup application / script (**bauh --tray=1**).